Naomi-Project/gateway/README.md

         labels:
           - "traefik.enable=true"
           - "traefik.http.routers.backend.rule=Host(`api.example.com`)"
-          - "traefik.http.routers.backend.entrypoints=http"
+          - "traefik.http.routers.backend.entrypoints=web"
     ```

     These examples ensure each service is properly registered with Traefik through:
     - Enabling Traefik for the service.
     - Defining a routing rule that directs traffic based on the host header.
-    - Specifying the Traefik entrypoint (e.g., HTTP).
+    - Specifying the Traefik entrypoint (e.g., web).

     Adjust the labels and rules according to your specific environment and domain configuration.